joseph-c100/joseph-c100.github.io/content/writing/update_06_24.md

 ![image](/images/japan1.jpg)

 Once I returned I started the job at The Economist as a interactive visual journalist.
 So far I've worked on investigative reporting about the MH17 disaster, mapping projects such as tracking building damage in Gaza, culture pieces, UK and US election forecasts.
 My code and design skills have improved massively since starting just by locking in and working on project after project.
-Next month I'm going to the Center for Investigative Journalism conference, I'm talking to journalists in my team - I'm really starting to find my people and work on things I want to work on which is exhilarating!
+Next month I'm going to the Center for Investigative Journalism conference, I'm talking to journalists in my team - I'm really starting to find my people and work on projects I want to work on.

 ### Other things